devfikdark/nodeJS-Professionals/book_pages/chapter4/section4.10.md

+# Section 4.10: Cloning a file using streams

 This program illustrates how one can `copy a file` using readable and writable streams using the `createReadStream()` , and `createWriteStream()` functions provided by the file system module.